International Dental Journal

 1) Council of Biology Editors Style Manual, 5th ed., Council of Biology Inc., Bethesda, MD, 1983: and

 2) Instructions to Authors (January issue of each year)

 3) Generally accepted abbreviations and symbols may be used provided that the terms appear in full together with the abbreviation when first used in the text e.g. fluoride (F), decayed, missing and filled surfaces (DMFS), and thereafter F, DMFS.
 The two digit tooth notation system of the FDI must be used (see Int Dent J 1971 21: 104)

 Scientific Names: Scientific names of bacteria should be binomials, only the generic name with an initial capital, and should be italicized (or underlined) in the typescript.
 A name should be given in full upon first mention in a paper; the generic name may be abbreviated thereafter, but the abbreviation must be unambiguous.
 With regard to drugs, generic names should be used instead of proprietary names.
 If proprietary names are used, they should be attached when the term is first used, and should be followed by a superscript ®.
 Units used must conform to the Système International d’Unités (SI).

-All manuscripts submitted to International Dental Journal/span> should include Title Page, abstract, Main Text, Acknowledgements, References, Tables, Figure Legends and Figures as appropriate.
-You are encouraged to view a recent paper published to resolve any formatting issues or use the Submission Template
+All manuscripts submitted to International Dental Journal should include Title Page, abstract, Main Text, Acknowledgements, References, Tables, Figure Legends and Figures as appropriate.

 Title Page: should contain the following information in the order given: 1) the article title; 2) authors' full names (without degrees or titles); 3) authors' institutional affiliations including city and country; 4) a running title, not exceeding 40 letters and spaces; 5) 4-6 keywords; 6) name, address, telephone, fax and e-mail address of the author responsible for correspondence.